 For a few years my mother forced us to attend a Good Friday vigil at St. Paul’s Episcopal Church in Summerville, SC.
-At the vigil the seven last words on the cross were spoken over a period of time, maybe three hours..
-We didn’t stay for the entire service, but dropped in and out after an hour or so.
+At the vigil the seven last words on the cross were spoken over a period of time, maybe three hours.
+We didn’t stay for the entire service, but dropped in for an hour or so and then left.

-I recall in 1969 on Good Friday standing beneath the tree in our front yard in a coat and tie listening on a transistor radio to Jose Feliciano’s cover of “Light My Fire,” hoping against hope that Mama would relent, but to no avail.
+I recall in 1969 on Good Friday standing beneath a tree in our front yard in a coat and tie listening on a transistor radio to Jose Feliciano’s cover of “Light My Fire” hoping against hope that Mama would relent, but to no avail.

 No time to wallow in the mire.

-If I remember correctly (and it’s been 51 years), the ritual consisted of kneeling in silence in a darkened black-draped sanctuary – everything was black; even the cross was sheathed in black crepe.
-Occasionally, a bell would chime, and Father Skardon would recite one of the seven last words, actually, strictly speaking, phrases like “I thirst” and “My God, my God, why have thou forsaken me?”
+If I remember correctly (and it’s been over half a century), the ritual consisted of kneeling in silence in a darkened black-draped sanctuary – everything was black; even the cross was sheathed in black crepe.
+Occasionally, a bell would ring, and Father Skarden would say one of the seven last words, which were, strictly speaking, phrases like “I thirst” and “My God, my God, why have thou forsaken me?”

 For me, it was impossible to think of anything but Jesus’s suffering.
 Of course, I wanted to leave, but there was something aesthetically powerful about the ritual that transcended the mundane.
 In other words, I was alive in there.